Satisfactory Academic Progress (Federal)

 If the student is still not making satisfactory academic progress after the Financial Aid Warning semester, he or she is ineligible for federal financial aid until the required standard(s) is achieved.
 Only transcript updates (e.g. grade change; retro-drop; etc.) made within one calendar year from the date the student became ineligible for federal aid will be considered during the appeal process.

 A student has a right to appeal the loss of federal financial aid eligibility if mitigating circumstances (events totally beyond the student’s control) existed.
-All SAP appeals should be submitted to the Academic Standards Office, Twin Rise 100.
+All SAP appeals should be submitted through the Academic Standards Office website.
+To schedule an appointment, or for questions regarding the documentation that must be submitted, students should contact the Academic Standards Office via email at firstname.lastname@example.org.

 Financial Aid Probation